tanya-tki/wish_sales_analysis/README.md

 5. Marketing Adjustments: Tailor marketing campaigns to highlight the quality and affordability of products within the most popular price ranges and colors.
 Consider employing dynamic pricing strategies to adjust prices in real-time based on demand and inventory levels.
 6. Enhanced Data Analysis: Continue leveraging data analytics to refine pricing, marketing, and stock strategies.
 Further research into customer reviews and feedback could provide deeper insights into purchasing decisions and product satisfaction.

-**For future data analysis to enhance insights and strategic decisions at Wish, consider exploring:**
+### For future data analysis to enhance insights and strategic decisions at Wish:
 1. Customer Demographics: Analyze age, location, and interests to tailor marketing and product selections.
 2. Browsing Behaviors: Track time spent on the platform and pages visited to improve user experience and engagement.
 3. Cart Abandonment Rates: Investigate the reasons behind cart abandonment to address issues related to pricing or user interface.